Skip to Main Content

 Planning Your Stay

 The property's downtown Meeting Street address makes it walkable to most of Charleston's historic district without requiring a car for daily movement.
 Charleston International Airport connects directly to 37 U.S. cities, and the hotel's complimentary bike and Moke offering extends the pedestrian range into neighborhoods not easily covered on foot.
-For guests prioritizing beach access, the surrounding islands are drivable rather than walkable, so a vehicle or rental arrangement is worth building into the plan.
-The Club Level offers a higher-privacy tier for guests who want more separation from the main property's social energy, while the suite inventory is sized for those needing space to work, entertain, or extend a longer stay.
-The Star Wine List recognition (2026) suggests the beverage program warrants attention when planning evening dining on-property rather than treating it as a fallback option.
+For guests prioritizing beach access, the surrounding islands are drivable rather than walkable.
+The Club Level offers a higher-privacy tier for guests who want more separation from the main property's social energy.
+The Star Wine List recognition (2026) suggests the beverage program warrants attention on-property.

 Reputation Context